yoavlv/NextRoof/README.md

 ![nextroof_workflow!](img/nextroof_workflow.png)

-NextRoof is an innovative web platform that revolutionizes real estate valuation in Israel by utilizing Machine Learning.
-Central to NextRoof is a dynamic recommendation engine, driven by sophisticated machine learning algorithms that seamlessly adjust to market trends.
-Our system meticulously gathers the **latest market data daily**, processes it, and stores it in a cloud-based database.
-Users can effortlessly calculate up-to-date asset values using our calculator, reflecting the current market conditions, and explore the latest transactions directly on our website.
-This repository is home to the essential algorithm that powers NextRoof's core functionalities.

-**1. Data Collection** - Employed sophisticated methods for data extraction while evading blocks.
-This ensured rapid and clean data accumulation from multiple sources.
+NextRoof revolutionizes real estate valuation in Israel with its cutting-edge web platform, leveraging Machine Learning for precise estimates.
+Beyond mere valuation, NextRoof offers in-depth analysis of market trends by aggregating and processing data from diverse sources.
+At its heart lies a dynamic recommendation engine, fueled by advanced machine learning algorithms, ensuring adaptability to real-time market shifts.
+Our platform diligently updates with the latest market data daily, processed and stored in a secure cloud-based database.
+Users benefit from an intuitive calculator that mirrors the latest market dynamics for accurate property valuations and can explore up-to-the-minute deals directly on our site.
+This repository houses the pivotal algorithm that is the backbone of NextRoof, enabling its core capabilities.

+**ETL and Data Optimization:**

+**1. Data Extraction** - Collecting data from several sources and cross-checking data in order to obtain reliable and high-quality data.

 **2. Data Cleaning** - The data underwent rigorous cleaning.
 We used techniques like regex and external websites for data completeness and removed any irrelevant data.

 **3. Data Visualization** - This phase helped in data analysis, ensuring its reliability and quality.

-**4. Data Engineering** - Our secret sauce!
-Through extensive research, we optimized the dataset to significantly enhance our prediction models, surpassing other market leaders in real estate prediction.
+**4. Feature Engineering** - We've refined our dataset to significantly improve our prediction models, positioning us ahead of the curve in real estate market forecasting.

 **4. Machine learning** - After thorough research, we chose a stacking method combining algorithms like *RandomForestRegressor*, *CatBoostRegressor*, *XGBRegressor*, and *GradientBoostingRegressor*.
 A *LinearRegression* model serves as our meta-model.

-**5. Market Deployment** - After training and testing the model is ready for the next stage to preidct the deals that avileble on the market
+**5. Market Deployment** - Our models, having been rigorously trained and tested, are primed for deployment, ready to forecast the most promising real estate opportunities available in the market.

 ## Tech Stack:
 *Primary Development Language*: Python
-*Libreris*: Pandas, Numpy, Matplotlib,Sklearn, Sqlalchemy and Xgboost
+*Libreris*: Pandas, Numpy, Matplotlib,Sklearn, Sqlalchemy and Xgboost, PyPlot, Regex, difflib, pytest

  **models MAE and R2 scores**